-- 1. When applying for a certificate, the subscriber shall follow section 3.2.2.1 Organization Identify Authentication and submit the application by official document or valid government agency (organization) and unit certificate IC card. - 2.
-The GTLSCA shall verify ownership and possession of control rights over the domain name in accordance with section 3.2.2.2 Domain Name Ownership Authentication.
+- 1. When applying for a certificate, the subscriber shall follow the regulations as defined in Section 3.2.2.1 and submit the application by the official document, the valid government agency (organization) and unit certificate IC card, or automatic certificate reissuance mechanism. - The GTLSCA shall verify ownership and possession of control rights over the domain name in accordance with section 3.2.2.2 Domain Name Ownership Authentication.